IHE/ITI.NPFS/input/pagecontent/ITI-87.md

 - shall contain one FHIR DocumentReference Resource (<https://www.hl7.org/fhir/R4/documentreference.html)> with the file’s metadata.
-Constraints on the DocumentReference Resource are listed in
+Constraints on the DocumentReference Resource are listed in [Resource Profile: NPFS DocumentReference](StructureDefinition-IHE.NPFS.DocumentReference.html).
-  <a href="StructureDefinition-IHE.NPFS.DocumentReference.html">Table 3.87.4.1.2-1</a>.

 - may contain other resources that are referenced by the DocumentReference Resource.